 Emotionally intelligent people are also socially adapt, which is very important when it comes to networking and building relationships.

 As Malcolm Gladwell points out in his book, “The Tipping Point”, networks are an important factor in success.

 4. The education system doesn’t teach self-awareness

-Susan Cain, in her TED talk argues that education system and the workplace is group work crazy and ignores the value of working in isolation and focusing on becoming self-aware.
+Susan Cain, in her TED talk argues that the education system and the workplace is group work crazy; they ignore the value of working in isolation and becoming self-aware.

 We believe that the man (or woman) who can talk loudest is often the most confident and has the most to offer society.

-I'd argue that the man who is emotionally intelligent and knows how to help others uncover their greatness has the most to offer society.
+t's the man who's emotionally intelligent and knows how to help others uncover their greatness that has the most to offer society.

-But to become emotionally intelligent, one has to be self-aware and understand themselves better and that can only happen in isolation.
+To become emotionally intelligent, one has to be self-aware and understand themselves, which can only happen in isolation.